saikumar-madavedi/first_program/README.md

 # first_program

-this is the first usage of git
+this is the first usage of git hub